georgetown-cset/private_investment_in_ai/README.md

 The script will do the following:

 a.
 Runs SQL queries to create tables in BQ.
 b.
-Transferts these tables to the GCP storage.
+Transfers these tables to the GCP storage.
 c.
 Downloads tables to hard drive in the `Data` folder.
 d.
 Cleans the data
 e.
 Makes tables for the report